dcnewman/CoreNG/README.md

 the on-chip hardware ADC scheduler.
 Also the USB interface is interrupt and DMA driven instead of polled.

-To build it, import the project into Eclipse Mars 2, select the desired configuration (SAM3X8E or SAM4E8E), and press Build.
+To build it, import the project into Eclipse Mars.2, select the desired configuration (SAM3X8E or SAM4E8E), and press Build.
 Or, if you dislike IDEs, then use the scons command line tool as per the directions found in the `INSTALL.md` file.